One of the most common uses for Kanban outside of the manufacturing and software developing industries is in healthcare.

 Implementing the Kanban system in the Healthcare industry relies on technology and the trust in that technology.
 In other words, there's a necessity to create a well-designed supply chain based on software, tags, barcodes, inventory patterns, automation and other factors.

 That said, the primary obstacle is educating the employees across the industry and encouraging them to feel comfortable with using the Kanban, in the first place.
-This may be a monumental undertaking depending on the approach.
+This may be a monumental undertaking depending on the approach (STATIK, for example).
 The next obstacle is testing the system to prove that it actually works.
 As an example, medical facilities could start testing the system by focusing on non-critical supplies, such as office supplies before moving to the more important stuff.

 The Agile future